 A licensure exam will be taken after completion of training.
-Students please be aware that DMV has not yet started behind-the-wheel testing, however you will be informed as soon as an appointment is available for taking the driving test.
+Students please be aware that DMV behind-the-wheel testing is by appointment only.
+A testing date appointment will be scheduled after the student has a minimum of 14 days after obtaining the initial Commercial Learner's Permit (CLP).

-DMV Test Appointments: only the instructor can schedule a student's appointment for testing, this is to ensure that the equipment and the instructor are available for the student's testing date.
+DMV Test Appointments: Only the school representative can schedule a student's appointment for testing, this is to ensure that the equipment and the instructor are available for the student's testing date.